-- 1. Click Interface, Port, General. - 2.
-Select Configure by Port List from the Action List.
+- 1. Click Interface, Port, General.

+- 2. Select Configure by Port List from the Action List.

-- 3. Modify the required interface settings. - 4.
-Click Apply.
+- 3. Modify the required interface settings.

+- 4. Click Apply.

-Figure 33: Configuring Connections by Port List
+Figure 31: Configuring Connections by Port List

-Configuring by Use the Interface > Port > General (Configure by Port Range) page to enable/ Port Range disable an interface or manually fix the speed, duplex mode, and flow control.
+Configuring by Use the Interface > Port > General (Configure by Port Range) page to enable/ Port Range disable an interface, set auto-negotiation and the interface capabilities to advertise, or manually fix the speed, duplex mode, and flow control.

-Except for the trap command, refer to "Configuring by Port List" on page 67 for more information on command usage and a description of the parameters.
+Except for the trap command, refer to "Configuring by Port List" on page 110 for more information on command usage and a description of the parameters.